mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_activities.md

 ## Activity 3: Mapping tools

-At your tables, explore some mapping tools (TBD) and address the following questions:
+1. At your tables, explore some mapping tools (TBD) and address the following questions.

-* What can I do?
+2. Add your responses to the shared Boxnote ```MasterMappingResearch```

+* Who created this tool?
+Is it open source?
+* How do I use it?
+Browser or download?
+OS preference?
-* What data does it accept?
+* How do I add data?
+What formats does it accept?
+* How do I add layers?
+* How do I add shapes or pins?
 * Can I add a historical map?
-* How do I add vector layers?
+How?
-* Where is the map coming from?
+* Where is the basemap from?
+(Google, OpenStreetMap, etc.)
-* Who created this tool?
+* What type of mapping project would suit this tool?
+* Can you find the documentation?
+Other tutorials?

 ## Activity 4: Challenge peer review